Onosmodium bejariense (False Gromwell)

 Where to buy native seed and plants ↓

 Photos by K. Chayka taken in Lac Qui Parle WMA.
-Photos courtesy Peter M. Dziuk taken in Lac Qui Parle and Dakota counties.
+Photos by Peter M. Dziuk taken in Lac Qui Parle and Dakota counties.

 Have you seen this plant in Minnesota, or have any other comments about it?